Actindo-AG/Documentation/Payments/Operation/05_ManageConfirmations.md

 1. Click the [Search](../../Assets/Icons/Search.png "[Search]") (Search) button to display the search bar and search for the original reference ID of the refund.
-2. Check the confirmation ticket you want to reject, see [Check the confirmation ticket](./05_ManageConfirmations.md#check-confirmation-ticket).
+2. Check the confirmation transaction you want to reject, see [Check the confirmation transaction](./05_ManageConfirmations.md#check-confirmation-transaction).
-2. Select the confirmation ticket you want to reject by clicking the checkbox on the left.
+2. Select the confirmation transaction you want to reject by clicking the checkbox on the left.
     The editing toolbar is displayed.
 3. Click the [Execute] button. <!---was passsiert dann-->
-   The status of the confirmation ticket has changed to *Rejected??*.
+   The status of the confirmation transaction has changed to *Rejected??*.

 ## Void confirmation transaction
-You can void a refund ticket, if you want to disable the ticket for the Actindo database.
+You can void a refund transaction, if you want to disable the transaction for the Actindo database.
 > [Info] The payment service provider will not be informed about changing the status to "void".
 It is only done to clear the database.
 #### Prerequisites
-- The status of a confirmation ticket is **not** "Confirmation required".
+- The status of a confirmation transaction is **not** "Confirmation required".

 #### Procedure